-Having been transformed by God, Israel (former Jacob) met Esau, his brother, with confidence.
-Esau could not kill the new man, Israel (the righteous prince), for the old man’s sin, Jacob (the supplanter).
+Having been transformed by God, Israel (former Jacob) went ahead to meet Esau his brother with confidence.
+Esau could not kill the new man, Israel (the righteous prince), for the sin of the old man, Jacob (the supplanter).

-As a result of his divine transformation, Jacob escaped the wages of his sins (death) and received a generational blessing from God.
-Hallelujah!
+Not only did Jacob as a result of his divine transformation escape the wages of his sins (death), he also received a generational blessing from God.

-Unlike Jacob, the New Testament believers don’t need to wrestle or struggle with God today to earn, gain, or deserve His love, acceptance, favor, blessing, or experience any divine transformation or salvation.
+The New Testament believers, unlike Jacob, don’t need to wrestle or struggle with God today to earn, gain or deserve His love, acceptance, favour or blessing, or to experience any divine transformation or salvation.
 Why?

-Apostle Paul reveals this truth in his epistles.
+Apostle Paul clearly reveals this truth in his epistles.

 8 But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.

 9 Much more then, having now been justified by His blood, we shall be saved from wrath through Him.